dsc-courses/dsc10-2023-wi/project-partners.md

 >>> “My partner had never coded anything before so I was able to teach him a little bit about how it worked.
 The teaching bit helped me a lot withunderstanding the labs and passing the exams.”  – student

-The less experienced partner may feel that questions hold the other partner back or that there is no benefit to participating actively, but pair programming studies show that paired work is consistently better than work the stronger partner does alone.
+The less experienced partner may feel that their questions hold the other partner back or that there is no benefit to participating actively, but pair programming studies show that paired work is consistently better than work the stronger partner does alone.
 It is each partner’s job to understand the whole task; that means asking questions when necessary and answering them when possible.

 ## Dealing with Differences